hagata/unwrap-project/README.md

 `unwrap remove --all` Remove all projects

 `unwrap update [projectName]` To be able to change the stored root directory of a project.
-Also to add hadling for projects that moved, but are still in persist storage, e.g, "projectName exists, but is not found at [root/directory/"
+Also to add handling for projects that moved, but are still in persist storage, e.g, "projectName exists, but is not found at [root/directory/"

 Windows compatibility - rewrite/ remove -t|--tab option for open